XPS INSULATION BOARDS

 How XPS Boards Install in a UK Foundation or Plinth Build-Up

-Atlas Fundament boards bond best to clean, level, waterproofed substrates using a specialist polyurethane adhesive such as Ceresit CT84 XPS Foam, which cures fast and tolerates the cool, damp conditions typical of UK ground-level work.
-Above-ground plinth sections also benefit from additional mechanical fixings to resist wind uplift and lock long-term bond security.
+Atlas Fundament boards bond best to clean, level, waterproofed substrates using a specialist polyurethane adhesive that cures fast and tolerates the cool, damp conditions of UK ground-level work.
+Above-ground plinth sections also benefit from additional mechanical fixings to resist wind uplift and lock in long-term bond security.
+The 1000 x 500 mm format suits both vertical foundation runs and horizontal floor layouts without re-cutting.

-- Foundation walls: Apply boards vertically against the external face of the basement or foundation wall, from footing level up to the damp-proof course.
+- Foundation walls: Apply boards vertically against the external face of the foundation wall, from footing level up to the damp-proof course.
 Backfill provides permanent mechanical restraint.

 - Plinth zones: Position XPS from ground level up to the DPC line, then transition to EPS or mineral wool above.
 A starter track at the junction keeps the insulation line true.

-- Floor and cellar insulation: Lay boards horizontally beneath screed in cellars, utility rooms, and ground-floor extensions.
-The high compressive strength supports standard domestic floor loads without extra reinforcement.
+- Floor and cellar insulation: Lay boards horizontally beneath screed in cellars, utility rooms, and ground-floor extensions, where the high compressive strength supports standard domestic floor loads.

-- Damp rooms: Washrooms, cellars, and unheated garages gain thermal and moisture protection simultaneously, lowering condensation risk on cold walls.
+- Damp rooms: Washrooms, cellars, and unheated garages gain thermal and moisture protection at once, lowering condensation risk on cold walls.

 What UK Installers Do Differently With XPS Boards

-Experienced installers fit Atlas Fundament boards foundation-side first, working upward from the footing in staggered horizontal courses so every joint is locked against thermal bridging.
-For the cleanest result, score the rebated edge with a fine-tooth saw rather than snapping it: the closed-cell surface stays intact, the rebate stays true, and the adhesive bond area stays at its maximum.
+Experienced installers fit Atlas Fundament boards foundation-side first, working upward from the footing in staggered courses so every joint is locked against thermal bridging.
+Because every board is the same 1000 x 500 mm size, course-setting stays consistent the whole way up the wall.

 - Stagger every course: Offset vertical joints by at least 200 mm between rows so no four-corner joint forms a continuous cold path.